How to Help: FAQ

 Will I get training?

 Yes.
 You must complete the LCHS New Volunteer Orientation before you begin volunteering.
+You must be an approved volunteer before attending orientation.

 Once you are an approved volunteer, you can access the Volunteer Portal in Volgistics to self-schedule for the orientation.